gettalong/hexapdf/man/man1/hexapdf.1.md

 : The password to decrypt the *INPUT*.
 Use **-** for *PASSWORD* for reading it from standard input.

 Additionally, the **Optimization Options** and **Encryption Options** can be used.

+Examples:

+* `hexapdf watermark -w watermark.pdf input.pdf output.pdf`

+  Uses the first page of `watermark.pdf` as background for all pages of `input.pdf` and saves the result to `output.pdf`.

+* `hexapdf watermark -w watermark.pdf -i 1,2 -t stamp input.pdf output.pdf`

+  Applies as stamp the first page of `watermark.pdf` to the first page of `input.pdf` and the second page of `watermark.pdf` to all other pages of `input.pdf`.

+* `hexapdf watermark -w watermark.pdf -i 2-5 -r all input.pdf output.pdf`

+  Cyclically uses the pages 2 to 5 of `watermark.pdf` as background for the pages of `input.pdf`.

 ### version